trick77/ipset-blacklist/README.md

 )
 ```

-The whitelist uses proper CIDR subtraction for IPv4, so whitelisting `10.0.0.0/8` will correctly exclude that entire range even if the blacklist contains individual IPs like `10.1.2.3`.
+For IPv4, whitelisting a range like `10.0.0.0/8` will correctly exclude all IPs in that range, even if the blacklist contains individual IPs like `10.1.2.3`.

-**Note:** IPv6 whitelist uses exact matching only (iprange doesn't support IPv6 CIDR operations).
+**Note:** IPv6 whitelist only matches exact addresses (CIDR ranges not supported for IPv6 whitelist).

 ### Auto-Detect Server IPs

-Enable automatic detection of your server's IPs (recommended):
+To automatically whitelist your server's own IPs (recommended):

 ```bash
 AUTO_WHITELIST=yes
 ```

-This will:
-- Detect all local interface IPs
-- Query external services for public IPs (ipv4.o11.net / ipv6.o11.net with fallback to icanhazip.com)
-- Uses 5-second timeout for external lookups
+This detects all local interface IPs and queries external services (o11.net, icanhazip.com) for your public IPs.
+Useful if your server's IP ends up on a public blacklist.

 ## Dry Run Mode